hhvm/user-documentation/guides/hack/16-readonly/04-explicit-readonly-keywords.md

 ```
 ## Accessing readonly properties
-Accessing a readonly property (i.e. a property that’s marked readonly at the declaration, not accessing a property off of a readonly object) requires readonly annotation.
+Accessing a readonly property (i.e. a property annotated readonly at the declaration, not accessing a property off of a readonly object) requires readonly annotation.

 ``` Hack explicit_readonly_prop.hack
 <<file:__EnableUnstableFeatures("readonly")>>